ConCopilot/concopilot-docs/docs/introduction/concepts.md

 An asset mainly contains these parts:

-1. type: an arbitrary string represents the asset type.
+1. asset_type: an arbitrary string represents the asset type.
-2. id: the id of the asset.
+2. asset_id: the id of the asset.
-3. name: the name of the asset.
+3. asset_name: the name of the asset.
 4. description: the description of the asset.
+5. content_type: the asset content type.
-5. content: any arbitrary string represents the content of this asset.
+6. content: any arbitrary string represents the content of this asset.

-6. data: any arbitrary data this asset contains.
+An asset can have an asset meta to carrying type information for its complex data.

+An asset and its subfields can be referenced by asset references.

+Learn more about Asset, AssetMeta, and AssetRef [here](../framework_docs/assets.md)